ryxu-xo/lavaflow/docs/API.md

 # API Reference

-Complete API documentation for Lava.ts.
+Complete API documentation for lavaflow.

 ## Table of Contents